boldbi/bold-bi-docs/docs/cloud-bi/managing-resources/manage-schedules.md

 * After adding schedule details, click on the `Next` button in schedule dialog.

-* Select the recurrence type, recurrence, start and end dates, export formats and the users to which the exported dashboards have to be emailed in the `Add Schedule` dialog box.
+* Select the recurrence type, recurrence, start and end dates, export formats and the users to which the exported dashboards and failure notification have to be emailed in the `Add Schedule` dialog box.
 	* Dashboards can be scheduled hourly, daily, weekly, monthly and yearly
 	* Dashboards can be exported as image, PDF and Excel
 	* Application Time Zone is displayed below the date picker.
 Start time of the schedule is converted to client Time Zone and shown in the right side for the user’s convenience